huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 git clone https://huggingface.co/zama-fhe/concrete-ml-encrypted-decisiontree
 ```

-Once the command inside their terminal, they can go on the `concrete-ml-encrypted-decisiontree` directory and open `play_with_endpoint.py` with their editor.
-Here, they will find the line with `API_URL = …`, and should replace it with the new URL of the endpoint created in the previous section.
+Once the command is done, we can go to the `concrete-ml-encrypted-decisiontree` directory and open `play_with_endpoint.py` with their editor.
+Here, they will find the line with `API_URL = …` and should replace it with the new URL of the Endpoint created in the previous section.
 In our case, it would be:

 ```bash
 API_URL = "https://tcipez38maclnbm6.eu-west-1.aws.endpoints.huggingface.cloud”